 It is the responsibility of the student's parents to notify the school when their child will not be in attendance.
-In all cases of absences the school should be notified as soon as the absence occurs.
-While a student is enrolled in high school, the school shall be notified of an absence the morning the student is absent, or within twenty-four (24) hours.
+While a student is enrolled in school, the school shall be notified of an absence the morning the student is absent, or within twenty-four (24) hours.
+The Principal shall contact the parent/guardian to determine the reason for each absence for which the reason is unknown.
 After two (2) documented attempts to contact the parent/guardian and the failure of the parent/guardian to respond or justify the absence, the absence shall be considered unexcused.